Wait! Read This Before You Sell Your House for Cash

 You may be asking, “Can I sell my house to a bank?”
 Well, there might be better alternatives.

 As a group, cash buyers or house-buying companies are individuals or entities that buy your house outright and usually in as-is condition, without the need for lender financing.
 In general, selling your home to a cash buyer allows you to skip the home prep, showings, and staging hassles and arrange a more flexible closing timeline to coordinate with the purchase of your next residence.
-However, not all cash buyers have the same business model.
-It’s a good idea to know who you’re contacting to request a cash offer for your home.
-To keep it simple, we’ve grouped these buyers into a few broader categories you’re likely to encounter.

 Investors

-Buy-and-hold cash buyers purchase homes and convert them into rental properties.
-They may sell a property once it appreciates enough or hold on to it indefinitely.
 This category includes individual investors who buy and rent out properties for passive income and larger institutional investors.
 When you sell to a buy-and-hold investor, you have more flexible closing dates and will likely get a better price than if you were to sell to a house flipper.

-Media darlings Chip and Joanna Gaines or your remodeling-enthusiast uncle come to mind when you see the phrase “house flippers.”
+Media darlings Chip and Joanna Gaines or your remodeling-enthusiast uncle often come to mind when you see the phrase “house flippers.”
 Whether a small mom-and-pop operation or a larger business, flippers buy homes — often in poorer condition and at a lower price — with the intention of renovating them and reselling them for more.
-Home flippers remain a strong force in the cash house-buying marketplace.
-ATTOM Data Solutions reports that in 2023, 308,922 single-family homes and condos were flipped, amounting to 8.1% of all home sales.

 We Buy Houses/large scale house-buyers

-You’ve probably seen ads for companies proclaiming “We Buy Houses for Cash.”
+You’ve probably seen ads for companies saying, “We Buy Houses for Cash.”
 These companies fall into the house flippers category listed above but are worthy of their own category because of their growing prominence in the industry.
 The largest house-buying franchise in the country is HomeVestors of America, which operates under the name “We Buy Ugly Houses®” and specializes in flipping dilapidated homes.

-It’s easy to confuse We Buy Ugly Houses with other companies that have similar names touting their cash house-buying capabilities such as We Buy Houses
+It’s easy to confuse We Buy Ugly Houses with other companies that have similar names touting their cash house-buying capabilities, such as We Buy Houses, another large, legit house-buying group.
+But keep in mind that “We Buy Houses” is not a trademarked term.

 iBuyers